-- For some platforms, it is not mandatory for the source cluster to have the SnapVault license or the SnapMirror license enabled if the destination cluster has the SnapVault license or the SnapMirror license, and the Data Protection Optimization (DPO) license enabled. - The source cluster and destination cluster and the source SVM and destination SVM must be in a healthy peer relationship. - The destination aggregate must have space available. - The source aggregate and the destination aggregate must be 64-bit aggregates. - A vault (XDP) policy must exist.
+- For some platforms, it is not mandatory for the source cluster to have the SnapVault license or the SnapMirror license enabled if the destination cluster has the SnapVault license or the SnapMirror license, and the Data Protection Optimization (DPO) license enabled. - After the DPO license is enabled on the destination cluster, you must refresh the browser of the source cluster to enable the Protect option. - The source cluster and destination cluster and the source SVM and destination SVM must be in a healthy peer relationship. - The destination aggregate must have space available. - The source aggregate and the destination aggregate must be 64-bit aggregates. - A vault (XDP) policy must exist.